trivechain/trivechain-core/doc/controlling_trivechain.md

 ## Controlling Trivechain

-Your Trivechain node (trivecoind) can be controlled via [HTTP JSON-RPC](http://json-rpc.org/wiki/specification)  commands.
+Your Trivechain node (trivechaind) can be controlled via [HTTP JSON-RPC](http://json-rpc.org/wiki/specification)  commands.

-You must create a trivecoin.conf configuration file setting rpcuser and rpcpassword; for example:
+You must create a trivechain.conf configuration file setting rpcuser and rpcpassword; for example:

 ```
 server=1